Ralpina/Ne-plant-genomic-datasets/README.md

 done
 ```

-Then repeat the above for each individual subsampling (30, 45, 60 and 75 individuals).
+Then we can repeat the above for each individual subsampling (30, 45, 60 and 75 individuals).

 Preparing results to plot:
 ```sh